Amazon Black Friday Deals: Shop 1 Carat Diamond Earrings Under $600

-November is underway, which means the holiday season is occupying our minds.
-(Plus, it's never a bad thing to start shopping for holiday gifts early!)
+November is well underway which means the holiday season is occupying our minds.
+Now's the time to start shopping for holiday gifts with the help of the Amazon Black Friday Sale.
 While we love shopping for fall fashion, if you're looking for deals on jewelry and diamonds as holiday gifts, Amazon comes to mind for super savings and it's not disappointing us right now.
-Amazon just launched 10,000+ deals at their Early Black Friday Sale price tags and we picked out the best ones to shop now.
+Amazon just launched 10,000+ deals at their Black Friday Sale price tags and we picked out the best ones to shop now.

 Skip the trip to the jeweler with Amazon and order your diamonds right from the comfort of your own home.
 On Amazon you can find deep discounts on diamonds with the Amazon Holiday Gift Guide -- there are multiple options for 1 ct diamond earrings for under $600.
 Whether you prefer lab-grown diamonds or prefer the natural diamonds, Amazon has multiple steals and deals on diamonds for any budget even under $100.